haugene/docker-transmission-openvpn/README.md

 control the transmission-daemon, this can be a handy way to access the credentials.
 For example, another container may pause or restrict transmission speeds while the server is streaming video.

-## Running on ARM (Raspberry PI)
-Since the Raspberry PI runs on an ARM architecture instead of x64, the existing x64 images will not work properly.
-To support users that wish to run this container on a Raspberry Pi, there are 2 additional Dockerfiles created.
-The Dockerfiles supported by the Raspberry PI are Dockerfile.armhf -- there is also an example docker-compose-armhf file that shows how you might use Transmission/OpenVPN and the corresponding nginx reverse proxy on an RPI machine.

 ## Make it work on Synology NAS
 Here are the steps to run it on a Synology NAS (Tested on DSM 6) :